ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/decorators/PathLongerOnApproach.rst

 PathLongerOnApproach
 ====================

 This node checks if the newly generated global path is significantly larger than the old global path in the user-defined robot's goal proximity and triggers their corresponding children.
-This particular behavior allows the users to optimize the cycle time by providing with the possibility to avoid their robots to travel through larger corridors, because of a temprorary obstacle closer to the robot's goal proximity.
+This allows users to enact special behaviors before a robot attempts to execute a path significantly longer than the prior path when close to a goal (e.g. going around an dynamic obstacle that may just need a few seconds to move out of the way).

 Input Ports
 -----------